top of page

 • soup or stew shortcuts

-• mayo-based sauces for bowls, sandwiches, or roasted vegetables
+• gochujang mayo for sandwiches, bowls, fries, or roasted vegetables

-Ssamjang usually gets used up by people who make:
+Ssamjang usually gets used up faster if you make:

 • lettuce wraps